janmarkuslanger/software-architecture-guide/README.md

 "Architecture is about the important stuff.
 Whatever that is." - Ralph Johnson

+"The goal of software architecture is to minimize the human resources required to build and maintain the required system" - Robert C. Martin

 ## Aufgaben eines Software Architekten

 - Architekturentscheidungen treffen